 Probably one of the most appealing features for many parents will be that the program is designed so that even teachers with no Latin background can easily teach it.
 In fact, older students can probably work through the volumes independently for the most part.
 Parents will probably need to go over some of the initial work, ensuring that students create their notebooks and vocabulary card files properly.
 They need to also make sure students understand the basic lesson procedures.
 These are laid out in very clear detail in each teacher's guide on a single page at the beginning of each chapter.

-For most volumes of the program there are a student textbook; a Study, Drill and Test Sheets booklet; a teacher's guide; a pronunciation CD; and an optional activity book.
+For most volumes of the program there are a full-color student textbook; a Study, Drill and Test Sheets booklet; a teacher's guide; a pronunciation CD; and an optional activity book.
 The activity books feature crosswords, logic puzzles, word searches, mazes, and other such activities that reinforce vocabulary.
 These are certainly useful but not absolutely essential.
-Note that student textbooks for Volumes II and III are now printed in color, and other volumes will soon be in color as well.

 Each teacher's guide includes a teacher's resource CD-ROM with important resources.Among them are tests, a set of 11 maps used with all four volumes, color-coded helps for students working through the first two volumes to help identify cases and parts of speech, and both Power Point and PDF presentations for each lesson.
 The lesson presentations might actually do a great deal of the teaching for you.
 Supplemental Aesop's Fables for translation are included on the Volume I teacher's resource disk along with vocabulary lists, color-coded help sheets, and translations for the teacher.